 University of Miami’s new Student Activities Center (SAC) opened in August 2013, with a formal dedication of the Student Center Complex – which includes the SAC, the renovated Whitten University Center, the redesigned UC Patio, the U Statue and the UC Rock – taking place on November 7, 2013.
 In April 2015, the Student Activities Center was renamed the Donna E. Shalala Student Center in honor of UM's fifth president who stepped down at the end of the 2014-15 academic year and was succeeded by Julio Frenk, who began his tenure in August 2015.

 The Theodore G. Schwartz and Todd G. Schwartz Center for Athletic Excellence, named by father and son donors and a part of the Isadore Hecht Athletic Center, was dedicated in October 2013.
 The 34,000-square-foot multipurpose facility showcases enhanced football facilities, including a football locker room, players’ lounge, Gallery of Champions celebrating the legacy of Hurricane Athletics, and a new academic center for student-athletes.

-The new Patricia and Harold Toppel Career Center, doubling the space of the original Toppel Career Center, had its soft opening in late 2013, with dedication ceremonies slated for early 2014.
+The new Patricia and Harold Toppel Career Center, doubling the space of the original Toppel Career Center, was dedicated in early 2014.
 The 12,000-square-foot center made possible by a generous gift from UM alumna and Trustee Patricia Toppel features the latest innovative technology and space for workshops, panel discussions and interview sessions.